Monastery holiday at St. Paul Abbey in Lavanttal in Carinthia

 A monastery holiday in the Benedictine monastery of St Paul in Lavanttal is a relaxing and varied experience.
 Anyone who gets involved in the way of life of the monks, gets interesting insights into the life behind monastery walls.
 The only thing we regret is that we did not meet Father Nicholas in person.
 Instead, we were allowed to taste his delicious food, heard about what he made of the fruit and the wine of the monastery.
 However, a meeting did not materialize because he had other obligations.
 A reason to once again visit the St Paul Abbey?
 In any case.

-If you want to experience a monastery holiday in the Benedictine monastery of St Paul in the Lavanttal, you turn to Frater Maximilian:
+If you would like to experience a monastery holiday in the Benedictine monastery of St Paul in the Lavanttal, please contact this address:

 9470 St. Paul in Lavanttal